jmeppley/py-metagenomics/README.md

 -----
 This is a collection of python (3.5) modules and scripts for metagenomic analyses for use on the command-line or in [http://ipython.org/](iPython).

+The primary scripts are useful for filtering sequence search results from common bioinformatics tools (blast, last, hmmer, etc) by hit metadata.

+Additionally, there are tools to turn hits against common reference databases (EG RefSeq or KEGF) into taxonomic or functional annotations.

 For use in Galaxy, look at the python2 (py2) branch.
 I hope to have a separate galaxy repository set up eventually, but I don't have time for that at the moment.
-Please feel free to ask for help (meppley@hawaii.edu) if you would like to try it for yourself.
+Please feel free to ask for help (jmeppley@hawaii.edu) if you would like to try it for yourself.

 Differences from the Python2 version
 ------------------------------------